Horizyn77/code-infinity-tests/README.md

 Ensure MongoDB Server Community and Composer is installed from above instructions

+Ensure the MongoDB PHP extension is downloaded from above instructions

+Extract the "php_mongodb.dll" from the MongoDB extension folder and copy to C:\php\ext

 Open the command line/cmd and change the directory/cd to "C:\Apache24\htdocs\test_1"

+Enable the MongoDB extension in the php.ini file by searching for "extension" and adding the line "extension=php_mongodb.dll" just above the ";extension=mysqli" line

 Now run "composer install" in cmd.
 This should install the MongoDB composer dependency

-Enable the MongoDB extension in the php.ini file by searching for "extension" and adding the line "extension=php_mongodb.dll" just above the ";extension=mysqli" line

 ### 7. Change File Upload maximum size in php.ini